Need Suggestions for Outdoor Activities?

-As you may know, the Professionals Health Connection focuses on helping people with sedentary jobs become more active and stay motivated.
+Try Outdoor Activities for stress-free fun!
+As you may know, we focus on helping people with sedentary jobs become more active and stay motivated.
 And additionally, since these jobs usually lead to stress, how to deal with that stress.
 And what’s the best way to deal with stress?

 Being Active with Outdoor Activities, of course!

 And having said that, we know that the best way for professionals with desk jobs to get active is with a great vacation.
 And towards that, we were fortunate enough to be introduced to Julie Singh (see Julie’s Bio below).
 Julie wrote an amazing article containing 62 activities to do in the great outdoors.
 Need we say more?
 Sunshine anyone?

 So, if you want to plan an adventurous outdoor vacation, here’s some inspiration from Julie!
 We’ve just provided a sample here, but you can check out Julie’s complete article here:

 1. Nature Walks

 An outdoor activity for people of all ages and all experience levels.
 Just get outside, pick a trail and walk around enjoying the great outdoors.
 Take in the beautiful views, nature around you, and wildlife.
 You can even search for specific plants or wildlife on your walk.

 Discover why so many people fall in love with hiking!
 Get into the outdoors and leave your worries at the trailhead.
 Hiking can be any difficulty, from a quick half hour saunter along a river to a strenuous multi-hour mountain trek.
 Choose what best suits your ability and study up on trail reports before going – usually found on state recreation sites online.